suprachakra/Design-System/README.md

 ### **Phase 1: Pilot Project & Initial Rollout (Months 1-7)**

 #### **Objective**:
 Establish a scalable, design system aligned with SAFe.
 This phase emphasizes usability, governance, cross-functional feedback, and adaptability to support high-load performance, data privacy, and accessibility for a global audience.
+For reference lets consider this phase execution for this document.
+Later the same can be repeated for other phases.
+Also we need to consider that its a conitinuous improvement so a lot of process, scenarios, perspectives, criteria might change on the real world, and accordingly the roadmap, backlog, prioritization  may change.

 ---